Vitko-SWE/HopScotch/README.md

     To get the values for these parameters.
 Contact Jack.

+2. Make sure you have a `backend/.env` file set up with the following parameters (list will be updated as needed):

+    - AUTH0_AUDIENCE
+    - AUTH0_ISSUER

+    To get the values for these parameters.
+Contact Jack.

-2. Edit your hosts file to add the following line:
+3. Edit your hosts file to add the following line:
     `127.0.0.1 myapp.example`
     If you are using a UNIX based system, this can be found in `/etc/hosts`.